puppetlabs/puppetlabs-postgresql/README.md

 ####`istemplate`
 Define database as a template.
 Defaults to `false`.

+####`connect_settings`
+Hash of environment variable used when connecting to a remote server.
+Defaults to connecting to the local Postgres instance.

 ###Resource: postgresql::server::database\_grant
 This defined type manages grant based access privileges for users, wrapping the `postgresql::server::database_grant` for database specific permissions.
 Consult the PostgreSQL documentation for `grant` for more information.